wf4ever/ro-manager/src/README.md

 * More documentation improvements (including LISC 2013 material added)
 * Metadata query diagnostic improvements (log query in event of failure)
-* Enhance Minim model to allow values to be collected from probe query (@@TODO formatting improvements required)
+* Enhance Minim model to allow values to be collected from probe query
 * Update Minim results model to create independent description for each evaluation
 * ...